 There’s no doubt about it:

-The type of aquarium filter you choose can make or break your success with fishkeeping.
+The type of goldfish filter you choose can make or break your success with fishkeeping.

-It’s the main thing that stabilizes your entire aquarium environment, keeping your fish safe.
+It’s the main thing that stabilizes your entire aquarium environment, keeping your goldfish safe.

 And let’s face it: